Principal Investigator is a university employee who has a Full-Time position that includes:

 and registration fees paid to or on behalf of participants or trainees (but not employees)

-in connection with conferences, or training projects.
+concerning conferences or training projects.

-- Per §§200.68 participant support costs (PSC) are excluded from the Modified Total Direct Cost (MTDC) base.
+- Per §§200.68, participant support costs (PSC) are excluded from the Modified Total Direct Cost (MTDC) base.

-expense unless approved in writing by the Program Officer.
+categories unless approved in writing by the Program Officer.

 - Re-budgeting between the defined participant support cost categories is permitted.

-Participant support costs categories includes:
+Participant support costs categories include:

-a stipend should be in writing and program completion attested to by the project PI.
+stipend should be in writing and program completion attested to by the project PI.

 Granting agencies may have specific guidelines for participant stipends.